viking-sudo-rm/rr-experiments/README.md

     -s /tmp/lstm --include-package rr_experiments
 ```

 The RNN architecture is specified by `RNN`.
+Some example options are `rnn`, `gru`, `lstm`, and `qrnn`.
+It's pretty easy to define and register your own `Seq2SeqEncoder` to slot in here.

 If `H` is set, then the model will use a two-layer pooler with hidden dimension `H`.
 If `H=None`, then a one-layer pooler will be used.

 ### Evaluation